 Our family recently upped and moved from our home in Cornwall to the slightly more fast-paced Bristol.
 Now I can get food delivered and Amazon Prime Now.
 I love red wine, KFC, festivals, depressing TV dramas, wearing only black, spending too much money on make up, and the biggest gold hoops I can find.

 I’ve faced my daily battles with my mental health for as long as I can remember.
 Depression is a black fog that drifts in and out of my life and its good friend anxiety never really leaves.
 I’m all about finding ways to keep on keeping on in spite of them.

-I plan on writing awe inspiring, painfully truthful and revolutionary posts on how it really is to be a young mum in today’s world.
+I graduated university this year, studying English and so I plan on writing awe inspiring, painfully truthful and revolutionary posts on how it really is to be a young mum in today’s world.
 It’s much more likely I’ll just share some gifs and moan about people who put lemon in gin.

 We’ve been through the mill and our story is a long and complex one, but I wouldn’t change a single thing about it; it’s made us who we are, given us strength, and created a relationship that is stronger than anything else.

 We’ve battled through our share of hardships; having nowhere to live, having no money, having stupid boys be stupid, learning to understand each other.
 It’s been an adventure, but we made it through.